-With iOS 14 and iPadOS 14, Apple iPhones and iPads now have the ability to use personal devices with a "managed" application space for the Government.
+With iOS 15 and iPadOS 15, Apple iPhones and iPads now have the ability to use personal devices with a "managed" application space for the Government.
 This is called "User Enrollment."
 A separate "Government" volume is created on the device and cryptographically isolated from the personal device data where the Government's managed apps and data can be installed.
+The use of User Enrollment requires a Managed Apple ID (see the Apple ID section for more details on Managed Apple ID).

 Due to the cryptographic isolation of the Personal and Government volumes, the Government has no ability to see the user's personal data but retains complete control and visibility over Government data in the Government volume.
 The User's volume is completely isolated via this same cryptographic method, and this prevents the Government from having any ability to decrypt or "read" any data that is the user's personal information, including the ability to see what apps may be installed in the personal space of a device or messages sent to the personal apps.
-User Enrollment for Bring Your Own Device (BYOD) devices has not yet been evaluated for use in DOD and is not in scope for this version of the iOS/iPadOS STIG.

-2. APPLE IOS/IPADOS 14 TERMINOLOGY AND BEST PRACTICES
+2. APPLE IOS/IPADOS 15 TERMINOLOGY AND BEST PRACTICES

-This section outlines best practices and recommendations for Apple iOS/iPadOS 14.
+This section outlines best practices and recommendations for Apple iOS/iPadOS 15.